 What's the Average Lifespan of a Backyard Chicken?

-Lately, I've been asked quite often by readers what is the average chicken lifespan, how long they will lay eggs, and what I do with my aging hens.
+Lately, I've been asked quite often by readers how long chickens will live, how long they will lay eggs, and what I do with my aging hens.
 Well, here are the answers to these and other burning questions!

 How Long Will a Chicken Lay Eggs?